Summer Job Series: Tips for Networking

 A day or two after the phone call, send a short follow-up email to your connection.
 Thank them for their time and their support and mention one piece of information from the call.
 For example, you might write, Thank you so much for speaking with me.
 I really enjoyed learning about your path from attending lectures at UC Berkeley to founding your own start-up.
 If they asked for materials or further information during the call, send those along in the follow-up.
 If you’ve already applied to a position at your connection’s company, consider asking for an employee referral or attach your resume and ask for it to be passed along to HR.
 These steps are definitely not necessary, but if you feel comfortable, they can make a big difference in securing a position!

 Networking seems scary, but it’s a great way to practice your outreach skills and emotional intelligence.
-Throughout your career, you’ll need to know how to talk to different types of people in an engaging way, so consider networking as practice for the real deal.
-After just a few calls, you’ll feel way more confident and at-ease when reaching out about positions or companies that interest you.
+Throughout your career, you’ll need to know how to talk to different types of people in an engaging manner, so consider networking as practice for the real deal.
+After just a few calls, you’ll feel way more confident and comfortable when reaching out about positions or companies that interest you.